xanather/xti/README.md

 - Requires D20 thumb dexterity.

 ## Building
-Supports either x64 or Arm64 computers.
+Supports either x64 or Arm64 computers running Windows 10 or Windows 11.
-1. Install Qt open source with MSVC desktop feature.
+1. Install C++ Visual Studio feature (or Visual Studio C++ Build Tools).
-2. Install C++ Visual Studio feature (or Visual Studio C++ Build Tools).
+2. Install Qt open source with MSVC desktop feature.
 3. Install CMake.
 4. TODO (does not exist yet): Run build.ps1.
 5. Copy the set of .dll's and exe binaries in /release-output to where ever you want.
 Run the exe as admin.
 Creating an official installer and registering to start at startup as Admin might come later if I get time.
 I recommend configuring the exe to run with Windows Scheduler as admin at startup to begin with.